jekyll/jekyll/docs/_tutorials/create-jekyll-theme.md

 For example, suppose you're cloning your company site to create a documentation site with the same branding.
 Or suppose you have a personal site that you built with HTML and now want to make it a Jekyll theme.
 Get the HTML source code for your site.

 {: .note .info}
-**Note:** Regardless of the site, check the license and make sure you have permission to copy the code.
+Regardless of the site, do check the license and make sure you have permission to copy the code.

 Copy and paste the source code into a file called `default.html`.
 Put the `default.html` file inside a folder called `_layouts`.
 This will be the default layout template for your pages and posts &mdash; that is, each page or post will use this layout when Jekyll builds the site.